WebAssembly/spec/document/core/exec/runtime.rst

 * The meta variable :math:`F` ranges over frames where clear from context.

-* The following auxiliary definition takes a :ref:`block type <syntax-blocktype>` and looks up the :ref:`function type <syntax-functype>` that it denotes in the current frame:
+* The following auxiliary definition takes a :ref:`block type <syntax-blocktype>` and looks up the :ref:`instruction type <syntax-instrtype>` that it denotes in the current frame:

 .. math::
    \begin{array}{lll}